ltriess/semantic_kitti_stats/README.md

 # Semantic KITTI Dataset Statistics

-This repository contains two scripts that allow an analysis of the [Semantic KITTI Dataset](http://semantic-kitti.org/) [1,2] and creates some plots.
+This repository holds a script that allows an analysis of the [Semantic KITTI Dataset](http://semantic-kitti.org/) [1,2].
+The main focus is on distance and label analysis.
+For all statistics a csv file and a plot are generated.

 Some Examples:
 * see which label has how many points over the distance